-4.2 Experimental Parameters
+4.2.
+Experimental Parameters

-In order to help precisely define the parameters for each set of tests, we describe an experiment classification scheme.
-We later present the experiments in terms of this scheme.
-Table 5 lists the different parameters, a short description of each, and the set of values used.
+To help precisely define the parameters for each set of tests, we established an experiment classification scheme.
+Table 4 lists the different parameters, and the set of parameter values for each experiment.

 Synthetic datasets were generated to model relations which store time-varying information for each employee in a database.
-Each tuple has three attributes, a hypothetic SSN attribute which is filled with random digits, a StartDate attribute, and an EndDate attribute.
+Each tuple has three attributes, an SSN attribute which is filled with random digits, a StartDate attribute, and an EndDate attribute.
 The SSN attribute refers to an entry in a hypothetic employee relation.
 On the other hand, the StartDate and EndDate attributes are temporal instants which together construct a valid-time period.
-The actual mode of generation varies from one experiment to another and is described later.
+The data generation method varies from one experiment to another and is described later.